davidwoolf/website/static/anatomy-of-everday-ui-button.md

 Buttons can contain any content considered [phrasing](https://developer.mozilla.org/en-US/docs/Web/HTML/Content_categories#phrasing_content) content, as long as it&rsquo;s also not [interactive](https://developer.mozilla.org/en-US/docs/Web/HTML/Content_categories#interactive_content) content (more on that below).

 However, any tags such as headings and paragraphs placed inside of button will implicitly include the `role=presentation` attribute in accessibility contexts, which turns off their semantic meaning.
-Here's an example:
+Here&rsquo;s an example:

 ```html
 <button>